 1. Avocados and Avocado Oil

-Since there are hardly more nutritious natural foods, the avocado enjoys excellent popularity among nutrition-conscious people.
+Since there are hardly any more nutritious natural high-fat foods, avocado enjoys excellent popularity among nutrition-conscious people.

-Therefore, avocados are the only fruits that you should enjoy in large quantities.
-Accordingly, they full of fiber, potassium, magnesium, and vitamins A, C, E, K, and B.
+Therefore, avocados are the only fruits you should enjoy in large quantities.
+Accordingly, they are full of fiber, potassium, magnesium, and vitamins A, C, E, K, and B.

 Not only can the omega-9 fatty acids in avocados be quickly burned by the body, but they also keep you full longer.
 Thus, they help you lose weight (Wien et al. 20139).